cdxcore.uniquehash#

 reprx: repr of the element, up to tostr length.

-msg: message occured during hashing if any
+msg: message occurred during hashing if any

 child: if the element was a container or object